2024 High School Honor Band Festival

 Parking for Cars/Vans

-On Thursday evening cars and vans arriving before 7 p.m. should unload students at Smith Music Hall and then move to the West Stadium Parking Lot to park for the auditions.
-On Thursday all cars and vans arriving after 7 p.m. may park in the parking lots directly across 3rd Ave. from Smith Music Hall.
+On Wednesday evening cars and vans arriving before 6 p.m. should unload students at Smith Music Hall and then move to the West Stadium Parking Lot to park.
+On Thursday all cars and vans arriving after 6 p.m. may park in the parking lots directly across 3rd Ave. from Smith Music Hall.
 All other areas will be ticketed.
-On Friday, all cars should park in the West Stadium Parking Lot until after 6 p.m.
-On Saturday, all cars and vans may park in the lots across 3rd Ave. from Smith Music Hall.
+On Thursday, all cars should park in the West Stadium Parking Lot until after 6 p.m.
+For the concert on Friday, all cars and vans may park in the lots across 3rd Ave. from Smith Music Hall.
 Parking in areas other than those instructed above may result in a parking ticket.

 304-696-3822